How Do Starfish Breathe? 5 Shocking Facts Explained by a Marine Biologist

 How Starfish Breathing Occurs?

-Gas exchange occurs across the entire surface of the papulae, not just specialized membranes.
-The coelomic fluid doesn’t directly exchange gases with the environment but aids internal transport.
+Gas exchange happens across the whole surface of the papulae, not just in special membranes.
+Inside the starfish, a fluid called coelomic fluid carries oxygen to cells and brings carbon dioxide away, but it doesnโ€™t directly exchange gases with the outside water.

 Can Starfish Breathe Out of Water?